HL7/fhir-cow-ig/input/pagecontent/workflow-patterns.md

 How the outputs from a Request, such as a diagnostic result report or a consult note, may be linked back to the original Request and shared between actors.
 This includes how actors may make the Outputs discoverable for others involved in a patient's care later, even if the later actors can only contact the Placer.

 ### Overview Example - Coordination Task at Fulfiller with Optional Subscriptions
-The below is an overview of how a Request may be coordinated with the Coordination Task hosted at the Fulfiller.
+The example below is an example of how a Request may be coordinated with the Coordination Task hosted at the Fulfiller.
 In this example, the Placer and the Fulfiller have pre-coordinated that the Placer is Subscribed to updates on Tasks that they originate.
 Note, however, that this is optional for the example: a Placer could query for updates on the Coordination Task at some expected date or ahead of their next visit with the patient.

-Many details are deferred for more detailed discussions elsewhere in this guide or for later implementation guides.
+Many details are deferred for more detailed discussions elsewhere in this guide and for later implementation guides.

 {% include subscriptions-general-example-task-at-fulfiller.svg %}